APRIL 2025 READING LIST

 THE SECRET KEEPER OF MAIN STREET BY TRISHA R. THOMAS

-In 1954, Bailey Dowery, a Black seamstress, is gifted with the gift of "second sight."
-As soon as she touches one of her customers, she experiences visions about their desires, fears, and futures.
-She works for the wives of local oil barons, crafting fine gowns and wedding dresses for the city's elite.
-Despite her aunt's warnings to stay out of white people's affairs, Bailey occasionally helps brides request her special assistance.
-When Elsa Grimes, daughter of one of Oklahoma's richest oil barons, requests Bailey's services, she is confronted with a terrifying truth.
-Soon, a man is found murdered, and Elsa is imprisoned as a suspect.
-Bailey is drawn into a whirl of lies and secrets, and she realizes that her talent can be as dangerous as it is a gift…
+In 1954, Bailey Dowery, a Black seamstress, discovers she has "second sight."
+When she touches a customer, she sees visions of their desires, fears, and future.
+She works for the wives of local oil barons, creating elegant gowns and wedding dresses for the city's elite.
+Despite her aunt's warnings to avoid white people's affairs, Bailey occasionally uses her gift to assist brides.
+When Elsa Grimes, daughter of a wealthy Oklahoma oil baron, seeks her help, Bailey uncovers a disturbing secret.
+Soon after, a man is murdered, and Elsa is accused.
+Bailey finds herself caught in a web of lies and secrets, realizing her gift can be as perilous as it is powerful.

-I had read Trisha Thomas’ book, Nappily Ever After, after watching the Netflix adaptation a couple of years ago, and it was my introduction to the world of #bookstagram.
 I found that I enjoyed The Secret Keeper of Main Street even more, and a lot of my opinion had to do with the personal nature of the story for Thomas.
 I attended the Writers Festival in Coronado and heard Thomas speak on a panel about historical fiction.
 Every book written by the authors I found intriguing, but Thomas's book told a fictional tale of her life as a dressmaker with the added touch of having the gift of “second sight.”
-Cleverly written to have a delightful twist at the end, I found the story to be a comforting read, where everyone got what they deserved or desired.
+Cleverly written with a delightful twist at the end, I found the story a comforting read, where everyone got what they deserved or desired.

 3.75/5 Stars